goatgirl86/Final_Project_Wildfires/README.md

-# the Disaster we live in
+# Scorched!
-An Analysis of Natural Disasters from 1900-2021
+An Analysis of U.S. Wildfires from 1992-2015

 ### By: k.E.G.d.
 (Katlin, Enzo, Graham, Danieli)